awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-eks-cluster.md

 The Python and PySpark kernels use the permissions defined in your Amazon EMR on EKS job execution role to invoke other AWS services\.
 All kernels and users that connect to the managed endpoint use this same role\.
 We recommend creating separate endpoints for different users who should not share the same IAM role\.
 For more information, see [Update trust policy in IAM roles for Job execution](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up.html#setting-up-trust-policy) in the *Amazon EMR on EKS Developer Guide*

 **AWS Load Balancer Controller**
-The AWS Load Balancer Controller \(formerly called the AWS ALB Ingress Controller\) creates an application load balancer \(ALB\) for each managed endpoint that you create\.
+The AWS Load Balancer Controller \(formerly called the AWS ALB Ingress Controller\) creates an Application Load Balancer \(ALB\) for each managed endpoint that you create\.
 An ALB balances application traffic across Kubernetes pods\.
 Each ALB is HTTPS\-enabled and uses a private IP address within its VPC\.
 You only need to set up one AWS Load Balancer Controller per EKS cluster\.
 For more information, see [Application load balancing on Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)\.
 When you set up a managed endpoint for EMR Studio, Amazon EMR on EKS creates two default security groups to control inbound traffic and help ensure that only your EMR Studio can communicate with the ALB\.
 When you delete a managed endpoint, EMR on EKS deletes the ALB and default security groups\.
 Additional charges accrue for the load balancer that Amazon EMR on EKS provisions for each managed endpoint that you create\.